Best Tablets of 2018

 Weight: 766g/786g | Dimensions: 292.10 x 201.42 x 8.45mm | OS: Windows 10 Pro | Screen size: 12.3-inch | Resolution: 2,736 x 1,824 | CPU: Various | RAM: 4GB/8GB/16GB | Storage: 128GB/256GB/512GB | Battery: up to 9 hours | Rear camera: 8MP | Front camera: 5MP

 Can a tablet really replace your laptop or home PC?
-That's still up for debate, but the best tablet trying to make that happen is the Microsoft Surface Pro 4.
+But no tablet gets close to achieving that as the Microsoft Surface Pro 4.

 It does a fine job with the full blown version of Windows 10, an integrated kickstand and optional keyboard attachment.
-Great for for creative professionals, students and everyday folks alike, this is a top choice and one of best Windows Laptop we've reviewed.
+Great for creative professionals, students and everyday folks alike, this is a top choice and one of best Windows devices we've reviewed.

 Read the full review: Microsoft Surface Pro 4

 - What's next?
-We're expecting to see the refreshed Surface Pro 5 in spring 2017, with a new rechargeable stylus alongside.
+We're expecting to see the refreshed Surface Pro 5 with a new rechargeable stylus alongside.

 A great tablet but a little old

 Weight: 331g | Dimensions: 200 x 134.7 x 7.5 mm | OS: iOS 7 | Screen size: 7.9-inch | Resolution: 1536 x 2048 | CPU: Dual-core 1.3 GHz | RAM: 1GB | Storage: 16/32/64/128GB | Battery: 6470 mAh | Rear camera: 5MP | Front camera: 1.2MP

 The iPad Mini 2 is a great tablet if you can get it for the right price - it's one of the best budget tablets around.